smerrell/smerrell.github.io/source/_posts/2012-12-06-make-testing-easy.markdown

 # When I Test

-At Extend Health, I've been working on a project for quite some time now.
+At Extend Health, I've been working on a specific project for quite some time now.
 I got the privilege to start out with a new greenfield project and have watched it transform over the last year.
 When we first started out, we had to keep our business process running by pretty much glue and duct tape to make it through the Annual Enrollment Period.
 Those were rough times filled with taking an existing Microsoft Access project and getting it to talk to SQL server on the backend so the data was at least in one place.

 It was rough, but interestingly we were determined to keep things tested.
 Since basically all logic had to go into the DB at the time, we looked at SQL